JHGFD82/RoManTools/docs/Python.md

 ### `cherry_pick`

-Convert only identified romanized Chinese terms in the given text, excluding any English words or those in a stopword list.
+Convert only identified romanized Mandarin terms in the given text, excluding any English words or established spellings (e.g. China, Beijing).

 **Arguments:**